zdravkodanailov7/raycasting/intro.md

 Background rendering is easy to implement, there is no mystery.
 First we need an image

 Our image has to have the size in relation of the projection size.
-The background is drawn from the top fo the middle height in the screen, so the image height wil have to be halg the height of our projection.
+The background is drawn from the top fo the middle height in the screen, so the image height will have to be halg the height of our projection.
 The width of the image is in relation of the player angle, the value will be 360, because the image will repeat when the player does a full rotation.
 In this case the background image width: `360px`, background image height `120px`.

 ![background](/content/raycasting/background.png)